Dragutin Keserović: 1943

 In January 1943, Axis forces launched Case White, a combined strategic offensive aimed at destroying the Yugoslav Partisan resistance in the neighboring Independent State of Croatia.
 Two corps of Chetniks were sent from occupied Serbia to support Chetnik formations that had participated on the Axis side in the offensive and had been defeated by the Partisans following the latter's crossing of the Neretva River.
 These corps were led by Keserović and Predrag Raković and totaled 2,000 men.
 By early May 1943, Mihailović became aware of the German intention to capture him and decided to return to German-occupied Serbia.
 Based on his orders, the two corps of Chetniks led by Keserović and Predrag Raković came from German-occupied Serbia to the area of Bijelo Polje in the Italian governorate of Montenegro to escort him back to Serbia.

 In 1943, the British sub-mission was established in Keserović's headquarters.
 According to Chetnik officer Milan Deroc, the name of the British Liaison Officer (BLO) at Keserović's headquarters was Major Bob Wade.
 By mid-1943, the differences between the British and the Chetniks had become "too serious and too pervasive".
 Almost without exception, the British reports were unfavorable to the Chetniks as a fighting force.
 The Chetniks too were unhappy with the British.
 Keserović issued directives to a brigade under his control to keep information from a British liaison officer visiting his area of operations, and to provide no information to him about the actual situation, but to provide only a positive perspective on the Chetniks, and to discount the Partisans as a resistance force in occupied Serbia.

+Chetnik had clashed with Serbian Volunteer Corps in Kruševac region during 1943.
+As an retaliation for killing around 10 Chetniks in a region, Keserović's men killed 15 members of Serbian Volunteer Corps and 5 members of local quisling administration on July 28 1943.

 According to the German Foreign Office representative for the Balkans, Hermann Neubacher, Keserović concluded a formal "armistice agreement" with the Germans in his area of operations in the German-occupied territory of Serbia in late 1943.
 Such agreements were negotiated by at least four other senior Chetnik commanders in the occupied territory at this time.
 These agreements ensured that the Chetniks in these areas were safe from the Germans while they continued to fight the Partisans, provided with limited ammunition by the Germans, provided with medical assistance, including having their wounded treated in German hospitals, allowed freedom of movement, and allowed to forcibly recruit manpower in their areas of responsibility.
 These agreements also required the affected Chetniks to cease operations against the collaborationist puppet regime in the occupied territory, and effectively neutralized these Chetniks as far as the Germans were concerned.
 On 30 November 1943, Keserović reported to Mihailović that the Germans had offered him cooperation, arms, and ammunition, which he allegedly refused.
 He denied having any connection with the Germans.